jalilrezek/CSF/csf/hw2/README.txt

 *MS2*

-Jalil: mirror_h in assembly, partial mirror_v in assembly (check notes below)
+Jalil: mirror_h in assembly, partial mirror_v in assembly
 Tayseer: Grayscale in assembly (added a test forgot to mention it in MS2 submission)

 -----------------------------------------------------------------------------